wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 - For Python 3.10 and above:
 `q: list[str] | None`

+Example of importing `Annotated`:
+- For Python 3.6 and above:
+`from typing_extensions import Annotated`

+- For Python 39 and above:
+`from typing import Annotated`

 ## Python Tricks
 ### Order Function Parameters as We Need